The topic of uninsured/underinsured motorist coverage in Virginia is complex.

 11. Priority

 Previously Va.
-Code § 38.2-2206(B)(2) only applied to UIM coverage.
+Code § 38.2-2206.B(2) only applied to UIM coverage.
 Now it applies to both.
-This meant that the UM insurance on the vehicle was always primary and insurance through any other UM policy was secondary.
+This means that the UM insurance on the vehicle was always primary and insurance through any other UM policy was secondary.
 All UM coverage that did not cover the vehicle involved in the crash shared the excess coverage on a pro-rata basis.

-Virginia Code § 38.2-2206(B)(2) now provides that when there is more than one UM policy, the policy covering the motor vehicle which the insured is occupying pays first, the other policy on which the injured person is a named insured pays second.
-Then any policy to which the injured person is entitled to coverage pays third.
+Va.
+Code § 38.2-2206.B(2) now provides that when there is more than one UM policy, the policy covering the motor vehicle which the insured is occupying pays first, the other policy on which the injured person is a named insured pays second.
+Then any policy to which the insured person is entitled to coverage, pays third.
 When more than one UM carrier shares the same level of priority, their liability shall be proportioned as to their respective available uninsured motorist coverages.

 B. Look at Occupied Vehicle First

 To the extent that a vehicle owner is self-insured, their entire coverage may be available in spite of any statutory language allowing them to limit their coverage.
 See the case of VACORP v.
 Young, 298 Va.
 490 (2020).
-A self-insured entity however does have certain benefits/protections: (1) It is not required to have the same UM/UIM coverage as its liability coverage.
-(2) If there is another UIM carrier/entity in the case, then the self-insured entity gets the full credit under Virginia Code § 38.2-2206.B.
-(3) Likewise the self-insured entity gets the full credit under Virginia Code § 46.2-368 for purposes of payment.
-Catron v.
-State Farm, 255 Va.
-31 (1998)
+A self-insured entity however does have certain benefits/protection.
+It is not required to have the same UM/UIM coverage as its liability coverage.

 ii.
 Garage-Keeper’s Policy